 General EQIP Information

-- Applications are accepted year-round and will be evaluated for funding based on the FY2015 batching schedule to support a continuous sign-up, planning and obligation process.
+EQIP applications are accepted year-round and can compete for financial assistance based on the FY16 batching schedule to support a continuous sign-up, planning and obligation process.

 Air Quality Fund Pools

 National and state initiatives designed to provide financial assistance to producers address air quality compliance requirements in non-attainment areas of California.
 Please visit one of the website links below for more information.